Discover more from New York Cartoons

-I saw a film about becoming a cartoonist the week I got laid off as a cartoonist.
+I sat at an army terminal in Brooklyn watched a film about becoming a cartoonist the week I got laid off as a cartoonist.

 Funny Pages is an odd duck of a film.
 I’m glad it got made.
 Nothing like this gets created anymore (unless there’s some kind of giant superhero universe attached to it.)
 It felt like one of those old 90’s/Early--00’s cult films about nothing in particular, but everything all at once.

-of when I finished highschool in my hometown of Perth, I didn’t go to college (University) either.
+of when I finished high school in my hometown of Perth, I didn’t go to college (University) either.
 All of my friends went.
 Instead, I went straight into working for a printing company while pursuing my career as a cartoonist late into the night.
 I was desperate for a mentor of any kind who could teach me.
-(They don’t teach cartooning at college.)
-I did a correspondence course in cartooning through the mail, but it was very slow.
+(They didn’t teach cartooning at college, so I was self-taught) I did a correspondence course in cartooning through the mail, but it was very slow and I didn’t learn as much as I’d have liked.

 The whole madcap caper is all kinds of weird, and many won’t like it because of the story structure.
 You think it’s going to be one thing, then it’s another thing, then everything happens, then nothing happens.
 It goes from funny, to farce, to dark at the drop of a hat.
 There’s gore.
 Nudity (not the sexy kind).
 Most importantly, there are cartoons.